crs196/attendance/README.md

-# Camp Attendance-Tracking Software <!-- omit in TOC -->
+# OSRUI Attendance-Tracking Software <!-- omit in TOC -->

 *written by Cooper Schwartz*